MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 For more information, see [BinScope Binary Analyzer TechNet Video](https://technet.microsoft.com/video/binscope-binary-analyzer.aspx) and the word documents available as part of the tool download.

-Follow these steps to validate that the code you are shipping has includes common security compile options properly configured:
+Follow these steps to validate that the security compile options are properly configured in the code that you are shipping:

 1. Download BinScope Analyzer and related documents from here: <https://www.microsoft.com/download/details.aspx?id=44995>.